HOW TO COLLECT?

 ROUTE PLANNING

-This means that our routes are not only on gravel, but also on other big fun all-terrain surfaces – from tarmac roads for smooth rolling and hard speeding, to rough side roads with potholes, to gravel paths and forest trails.
+This means that our routes not only lead over gravel, but also over other big fun all-terrain surfaces – from tarmac roads for smooth rolling and hard speeding, to rough side roads with potholes, to gravel paths and forest trails.
 The routes are selected as best, most beautiful and exciting as possible according to the criteria described below.

 All routes were planned based on official cycle paths displayed in Kagis – the official maps of the province of Carinthia – and with the route planning app komoot.